OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 - Follow the instructions above to comment on a ticket that someone created

 ### 2.2 How to assign issues to people, use direct @ mentions, link documents

+**Assign issues to people**

+- On the top right hand side, click "Assignees".

+- You can assign issues to yourself or other people who are part of the repository.

+- Start typing the letters of their name for autosuggest

+**Use direct @ mentions**

+- You can mention someone in a ticket without assigning it to them

+- In the comments section, type @github handle.
+For example, to mention Julie, you would type @jmcmurry

+** Link documents**

+- You can link documents and files by copy and pasting URL or you can attach files by dragging and dropping.

+**_Before saving your changes, you can preview the comment to ensure the correct formatting._**

+** Your turn:**

+- On the ticket you previously commented on, assign the ticket to Nicole, mention Julie and provide attach a picture of a cat (either a picture you grab from the internet, or attach a picture you have saved on your computer)

 ### 3. How to organize issues into Projects and Milestones